Do You Have A Rodent Problem in Your Attic?

 How To Prevent Rodent Infestations In Your Attic

 We recommend locating and sealing off any possible entry points and remember, mice and rats can enter through a hole the size of a dime.

 What To Do If You Think You Have Rodents In Your Attic?

-Your team at Alamo Termite & Pest Control can inspect your attic, identify the pest, and work with you to create and enact a removal plan, ridding your attic of all rodents and other problematic creatures, including raccoons
+Your team of pest control exterminators from Fort Worth can inspect your attic, identify the pest, and work with you to create and enact a removal plan, ridding your attic of all rodents and other problematic creatures, including raccoons.